The Robber Kitten

-The Robber Kitten is a 1935 Walt Disney Silly Symphonies cartoon, directed by David Hand.
+The Robber Kitten is a 1935 Walt Disney produced Silly Symphonies animated short film, directed by David Hand.
+The short is based on a story of the same name written by Robert Michael Ballantyne with the pseudonym Comus.

 Plot

 A kitten named Ambrose is dreaming about running away and becoming a robber.
-Calling himself "Butch" at the beginning of the cartoon, he is seen play–acting a stagecoach robbery, which is interrupted by his mother calling for him to take a bath.
+Calling himself "Butch" at the beginning of the cartoon, he is seen play-acting a stagecoach robbery, which is interrupted by his mother calling for him to take a bath.
 Not wanting to take a bath in the first place, Ambrose runs away and becomes a robber, first stealing a bag of cookies.
 His first target turns out to be an actual robber: Dirty Bill the bulldog.
 Dirty Bill asks Ambrose if he has pulled off any robberies lately, and Ambrose tells him, "Just this morning, I held up a stagecoach."
 Then Dirty Bill asks Ambrose where his loot is, so Ambrose shows Dirty Bill the bag of cookies.
 Imagining that the bag is full of gold, Dirty Bill demands it and threatens Ambrose.
 Scared, Ambrose runs home and jumps into his bathtub, acting as if nothing else has happened.